nelsonauner/nelsonauner.github.io/_posts/2012-07-08-Trip-To-Pucon.markdown

 Day 3:

-- Again, we woke up early and took a local bus to huerquehue parque nacional [(Beautiful Google Images)] (https://encrypted.google.com/search?q=huerquehue+parque+nacional&hl=en&tbm=isch&tbo=u&source=univ&sa=X&ei=Q79VU738JdKfyATGnYLYCQ&sqi=2&ved=0CCQQsAQ&biw=1364&bih=664), a beautiful national park on the outskirts of town. i
+- Again, we woke up early and took a local bus to huerquehue parque nacional [(Beautiful Google Images)](https://encrypted.google.com/search?q=huerquehue+parque+nacional&hl=en&tbm=isch&tbo=u&source=univ&sa=X&ei=Q79VU738JdKfyATGnYLYCQ&sqi=2&ved=0CCQQsAQ&biw=1364&bih=664), a beautiful national park on the outskirts of town.

 - After spending the day there, we headed back to Pucon (Careful, only a couple of buses a day.
 The driver on the way there in the morning will have info about the departure time).

 - Quickly grabbed dinner, and jumped on the bus back to Santiago!